sap-tutorials/Tutorials/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

     <!-- border -->![Automation](028.png)

 4. Select the activity.
-Maintain the parameters for the activity as following:
+Maintain the parameters for the activity as follows:
     - Under Document Schema: select your Schema
     - Under Document Template: select your Template
     - Under `documentPath`: choose `FilePath`

     <!-- border -->![Automation](029.png)

 5. You have already created the data type **Invoice** in Step 2.
-Now, you will create variable of the type **Invoice**.
+Now, you will create a variable of type **Invoice**.

 6. Click on the canvas.
 Search for the datatype **Invoice**, located under the **Data Types** section.